 Ofcom rules state that if providers raise the price of their broadband, mobile phone or landline deals by a rate greater than inflation, they must then allow customers to leave their contract penalty-free.

-This means customers of Sky Broadband Essentials should be given the right to exit their contract penalty-free if they do so within 30 days of receiving notification from Sky.
+This means Sky broadband and phone customers should be given the right to exit their contract penalty-free if they do so within 30 days of receiving notification from Sky.

 If you’re out of your contract with Sky, you’re free to ditch your deal and switch providers at any time.
 Use Which?
 Switch broadband to compare broadband deals available where you live.